ygoogole/moderncpp/README.md

 # moderncpp

-A list of modern c++ features / learning notes
+A list of modern C++ features list and learning notes

 ### lvalue vs rvalue